Abood v. Detroit Board of Education

 Abood v.
 Detroit Board of Education, 431 U.S. 209 (1977), was a US labor law case where the United States Supreme Court upheld the maintaining of a union shop in a public workplace.
 Public school teachers in Detroit had sought to overturn the requirement that they pay fees equivalent to union dues on the grounds that they opposed public sector collective bargaining and objected to the political activities of the union.
 In a unanimous decision, the Court affirmed that the union shop, legal in the private sector, is also legal in the public sector.
 They found that non-members may be assessed agency fees to recover the costs of "collective bargaining, contract administration, and grievance adjustment purposes" while insisting that objectors to union membership or policy may not have their dues used for other ideological or political purposes.

 Abood was overturned in the 2018 case Janus v.
 AFSCME, which found that Abood had failed to properly assess the First Amendment principles in its decision.

 Facts

 Michigan law authorized agency shop agreements between public agencies and unions representing government workers.
 The Detroit Federation of Teachers was certified as the exclusive union for Detroit schoolteachers in 1967.
 D. Louis Abood, a school teacher, who objected to union membership and to the union's endorsements of political candidates, sued in Michigan state court in 1969.

+Abood was represented by Michael A. Carvin, who asked the state court to rule against his clients so that he could appeal the case to the Supreme Court.